LearnWeb3DAO/What-is-Gas/README.md

 Your wallet therefore must have `gas limit * gas price` ether to pay for gas when sending the transaction.
 Any unspent gas will be refunded when the transaction gets executed and mined.

 ### Block Gas Limits
-In addition to user specified gas limits per transaction, the Ethereum network also imposes a limit on the maximum amount of gas allowed in a single block.
+In addition to user specified gas limits per transaction, the Ethereum network also imposes a limit on the maximum amount of gas (units) allowed in a single block.

 This is done to ensure that each block stays within an allowable range of computational cost.
 Since more complex transactions take longer to execute, this makes sure that nodes don't start falling out of sync with the rest of the network due to increased computational complexity.